Skip to main content

 • className: "nginx" → Specifies the ingress controller (change if using Traefik, ALB, etc.).

-• hosts.ui.host & hosts.ingest.host → Domains for the UI and ingest services.
+• hosts.ui.host → Domain for the ui/gateway services.

 • annotations: